 Also in 1942, after Game Three in one of the quirkier Negro World Series stories, Cum Posey, owner of the Homestead Grays, signed four players (three Newark Eagles and one Philadelphia Star) to fill out a depleted roster.
 The primary signing was Leon Day, who pitched Game Four (the Grays were down three games to none at the time) against Satchel Paige.
 Day pitched a complete-game five-hitter and won, 4-1.
 The game was subsequently protested by Kansas City and overturned by league officials because of Homestead’s use of ringers.
 Game Four was replayed and won, along with the Series, by the Monarchs.

 Day served until February 1946 and while under military orders, wore a second uniform as a pitcher for the integrated Overseas Invasion Service Expedition (OISE) All Star Baseball team, an aggregation run by Philadelphia Phillies pitcher Sam Nahem that competed against teams from other units.
-Leon later confessed, “Until spring training in 1946, the only time I pitched was in 1945 in the GI World Series.
-I hadn’t picked up a baseball before that for two years.”
-Despite that, he and his team were good enough to play in and win the European Theater of Operations World Series against the 71st Infantry Division team featuring a number of major leaguers led by Ewell Blackwell.
+He and his team were good enough to play in and win the European Theater of Operations World Series against the 71st Infantry Division team featuring a number of major leaguers led by Ewell Blackwell.
 Day was 1-1 against the 71st in OISE’s 3-2 series victory.
 Records show that crowds in excess of 50,000 watched each of the games, held at Nuremberg Stadium in Germany.
 If barnstorming wasn’t proof that Negro League players could hold their own against white players, Day’s performance in Game Two of the Series, a 2-1 four-hit, ten-strikeout victory, should offer strong evidence.

 Despite his dead arm, Day pitched in Game One of the 1946 World Series for Newark, the Negro National League winner, against Kansas City (the Negro American League champion), but came out of the game after the seventh inning with the game tied at 1-1.
 The game took place in front of what might have been a major-league audition before many baseball scouts who also were seeing the likes of Satchel Paige, Larry Doby, Monte Irvin, Hank Thompson, and Willard Brown, all of whom eventually played in the majors.
 Day pitched in another game, but was ineffective and did not play again in the Series.
 Newark won the World Series in seven games, with the last matchup noteworthy due to Satchel Paige’s unknown whereabouts.

-Perhaps the most compelling legacy that Day left in the annals of Negro League history was his record seven appearances in the East West All Star Game: 1935, 1937, 1939 (two games), 1942, 1943, and 1946.
+Perhaps the most compelling legacy that Day left in the annals of Negro League history was his record seven appearances in the East West All-Star Game: 1935, 1937, 1939 (two games), 1942, 1943, and 1946.
 In addition to appearing in more games than anyone else, he held the record of 14 total strikeouts.
-This acknowledgement by the Negro League hierarchy that the All Star Game was better off with Leon in it spoke volumes.
+This acknowledgement by the Negro League hierarchy that the All-Star Game was better off with Day in it spoke volumes.